Buhari welcomes Netherlands support on Lake Chad Buhari welcomes Netherlands support on Lake Chad – - The Sun News

 Juliana Taiwo-Obalonye, Abuja

-President Muhammadu Buhari has welcome the support of Dutch Prime Minister, Mark Rutte, for to the anti-terrorism efforts and to check the effect of the receding Lake Chad on the economy of the communities living in the area.
+President Muhammadu Buhari has welcomed the support of Dutch Prime Minister, Mark Rutte, for anti-terrorism efforts and to check the effect of the receding Lake Chad on the economy of the communities living in the area.

+Read also: We are ready to offer Nigerians affordable education – Netherlands

 Both leaders discussed issues related to the fight against insurgency in the North East, climate change, particularly the shrinkage of Lake Chad, economic cooperation, the fight against corruption and a range of other issues of mutual interest during Buhari’s Official Visit to the Netherlands.